 He also faces challenges on a day-to-day basis, for which he develops ingenious solutions, some of them below (Reminded me of that line from the movie ‘The Martian’: “You solve one problem and you solve the next one, and then the next.
 And If you solve enough problems, you get to come home”.
 Shankar hasn’t got to potatoes yet though).

 - Monkeys were eating his maize saplings.
-He placed a life sized tiger doll in the center of the field.
+He placed a life-sized tiger doll in the centre of the field.
 The monkeys apparently surveyed the tiger from a distance, screamed, made faces at it and tried their best to drive the tiger away.
 The tiger stayed put, and the monkeys were never seen again

 So what are some learning that he could share (with anyone who wants to get into farming)?
 Here are a few:

-- You need to plan for at least 3-4 yrs of sustenance money before you can hope to start living off farming alone.
+- You need to plan for at least 3-to 4 yrs of sustenance money before you can hope to start living off farming alone.

 - Don’t just go by the trends, and what other traditional farmers are doing.
 Experiment with the techniques.

 - Read up/ research.
 There’s a lot of material on the internet.

 - Expect delays in schedule.
 If you estimate something to take 6 months, it usually takes double that.
 So be prepared for that.

 - Getting into farming is really a change in lifestyle.

 “Isn’t is a bit lonely here?
 Don’t you ever miss your old life?”, I asked him.
 He said: “I am so far away from my old life that a return is no longer possible.
 I do not want to return to that.
 This is what I want to do in life”.